Jefferson Street and Route 59 TIF District

 Village of Shorewood Proposed TIF District Overview

 The TIF District area consists of approximately 265 acres which includes 349 tax parcles and approximately 173 structures.
 The TIF District includes the East and South entrances to town on Jefferson Street and Route 59 as well as the area historically known as "The Beach" and DuPage Riverfront.
 The TIF District boundries are centralized around an area that is one of the prime gateway intersections in the Village, Route 52 and Route 59.
 The Village is seeking to have the District serve as a focal point of community activity.
 Shorewood's desire is to have the District redeveloped predominantly as a commercial and retail area with mixed use residentail and a Riverwalk area.
-The Village is pursuing the creation of the TIF District to promote the revitalization of under-utilized properties located within the Village and the overall improvement of the redevelopment project area.
+The Village is pursuing the creation of the TIF District to promote the revitalization of under-utilized properties located within the Village and the overall improvement of the redevelopment project area. the Village Board approved the TIF District and the necessary ordinances on February 14, 2017.

 TIF Boundary Map and TIF Boundary Aerial Map